daviddechaux/Kingmaker/readme.md

 - Use a proper framework to do the stuff done by jQuery (vueJs, React, whateverJs)
 - Add a calendar (or something that display date)
 - Fill the dropdown automatically instead of using the crappy object
+- Find an awesome tokens for the party (choosable by the user ?)

 ## Nope
 - Possibility to choose map (use the kingmaker video-game map ?) : No fog of war, No default map